48 hours in Milan like it’s your hometown

 Next up, let’s dive into the lively contemporary art scene of Milan.
 Pirelli HangarBicocca is a cool converted warehouse that’s become a go-to spot for large art installations.
 Spend some time looking at the displays highlighting some of the most creative artists from around the world.
 Just a stone's throw away, you'll stumble upon design showrooms welcoming the public.
 The works of local designers who make Milan truly shine as a design capital will be on display, so don't miss out!

-When lunchtime rolls around, skip the overpriced cafés with laminated menus out front.
-Instead, duck into a local trattoria, the kind with handwritten specials on a chalkboard.
-No frills, no fuss, just honest food and that unmistakably warm, Milanese welcome.
+When it’s time for lunch, skip the spots with glossy menus and tourist prices.
+Look for a trattoria with a chalkboard out front and handwritten specials.
+No fluff.
+Just real food, local regulars, and that quiet kind of welcome you only get when nobody’s trying too hard.
 This is your golden hour for trying two local legends.
 First up: risotto alla Milanese, rich with saffron and impossibly creamy, like sunshine in a bowl.
-Then there’s cotoletta alla Milanese—a bone-in veal cutlet, crisp and golden, that hits every comfort food craving without even trying.
+Then there’s cotoletta alla Milanese, a bone-in veal cutlet, crisp and golden, that hits every comfort food craving without even trying.
 It’s simple.
 It’s soulful.
 And it tastes like Milan.

 Not super hungry?
 Or maybe you're just in a grab-and-go mood?
 Swing by Luini.
 Just a stone’s throw from the Duomo, this tiny storefront always has a line but don’t let that scare you off.
 Locals queue up here for one reason: panzerotti.
 Think of it as a warm, doughy pocket filled with gooey mozzarella and bright, tangy tomato sauce.
 Kind of like if pizza and a pillow had a delicious baby.
 Messy?
 A little.
 Worth it?
 Absolutely.